LibraryCarpentry/lc-open-refine/setup.md

 ### Downloading OpenRefine

 You can download OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
-There are two versions you can use for this lesson:

-* Google Refine 2.5
-* OpenRefine 2.7 RC2
+This lesson has been tested with all versions of OpenRefine, from 2.5 to 2.7 RC2.

-Generally, OpenRefine 2.7 RC2 is recommended.
+OpenRefine 2.7 RC2 is recommended.

 There are versions for Windows, Mac OS X and Linux.